Stefano Coretta

 Interests

-- Phonetology (i.e. Phonetics and Phonology)
+- Phonetology (i.e. Speech, Phonetics, Phonology)

 - Research Methods and Statistics